Aggressive. Effective. Westchester Criminal Lawyer./

 These challenges highlight one of the many flaws of our criminal justice system.
 The consequences of a criminal record make it more difficult for a person to reintegrate themselves into society.
 One of the main objectives of our system is to reform those who have committed a crime, yet the system seems to create more obstacles for those seeking redemption.
 It’s this shortcoming that leads to high recidivism rates in the United States.

 Michael D. Litman will review the charges against you to determine the best course of action.
 Let us hear your story and review the details of your case to help you find the right path forward.
-Contact us today by calling (917) 554-8231 or filling out our online contact form.
+Contact our Westchester criminal defense lawyer today by calling (917) 554-8231 or filling out our contact form.

-If You’ve Been Charged with a Crime, Knowing What to Do Next is Critical
+Charged with a Crime?
+Our Criminal Defense Lawyer Knows What You Do Next is Critical

 Once the authorities have placed you under arrest for committing a crime, you need to remember two important things.
 First, talking at length to the authorities will only do your case harm.
 There is nothing you can say to have them undo your arrest.
 Far too many people keep talking to the police when they are under no obligation to do so.